 What Is Include And Exclude

-Cruise Price Includes :Coach transfer to Jetty, trishaw, local transports in the villages, tours, entrance fees, guide services (English language), main meals, afternoon tea and nourishments, locally made soft drinks, beer and spirits, jugged coffee and selection of teas and tisanes, mineral water.
+Cruise Price Includes :Coach transfer to Jetty, trishaw, local transports in the villages, tours, entrance fees, guide services (English language), main meals, afternoon tea and nourishments, locally made soft drinks, jugged coffee and selection of teas and tisanes, mineral water.

 cruise price exincludes :International & domestic flights, port dues (if levied), laundry, alcohol, all visa costs, imported beverages such as wines, spirits and liqueurs, fancy soft drinks like Perrier, espressos and cappuccinos at bar and tips to tour guides, tips for boat crew, local guides, bus drivers, boat operators and trishaw drivers.